Spoiler alert: Science doesn’t back the numerous health claims

-Could your feet really serve as a gateway to release toxins from your body?
-That’s the theory offered by alternative health companies marketing the magic of foot detox bath systems … for a price, of course.
+Could your feet serve as a gateway to release toxins from your body?
+That’s the theory behind foot detox bath systems — but making that magic happen comes at a price.

 Advertisement